new genuary: introducing amber mahoney | read | i-D

 Who or what inspires you?

-It's forever changing, but right now: Danny Lyons, Frieda Kahlo, William Eggleston.
-Lyons' perspective and uncontrived emotional connection to his subjects, Kahlo's strength and unedited singularity, Eggleston's narrative of "provocation without resolution."
+It's forever changing, but right now: Danny Lyon, Frieda Kahlo, William Eggleston.
+Lyon's perspective and uncontrived emotional connection to his subjects, Kahlo's strength and unedited singularity, Eggleston's narrative of "provocation without resolution."

 Who would you most like to shoot?